marclaval/angular2-bootstrap/README.md

 - run `gulp test`
 -->
-To use the project in **dev** mode:
+To use the project:

-- run `gulp` to build it
+- run `gulp build.dev` or `gulp build.prod` to build it into **dist** folder
-- run `gulp play` to build it and start a webserver which watches source files at http://localhost:9000
+- run `gulp serve.dev` or `gulp.serve.prod` to build it and start a webserver which watches source files at http://localhost:5555

 <!---
-- run `gulp play tdd` to work in the TDD mode (i.e. watch source files to build and run all tests)
+- run `gulp play tdd` to work in the TDD mode (i.e. watch source files to build and run all tests) -->

-To use the project in **production** mode:

-- run `gulp` or `gulp package` to package it
-- run `gulp www` to package it and start a webserver at http://localhost:8080 -->
 To clean all files created during builds:

 - run `gulp clean`

 To run end to end tests:
-- run `gulp play` in a first terminal,
+- run `gulp serve.dev` or `gulp.serve.prod` in a first terminal,
 - then run `protractor` in a second one